svenssonjoel/lispBM/pattern_matching.md

 # Random thoughts about adding pattern matchint to lispBM

 I want to add a match and a recv primitive.
-The ´match´ should implement pattern matching as a programming abstraction.
+The `match` should implement pattern matching as a programming abstraction.
-The ´recv´ implements reception of messages for concurrency purposes.
+The `recv` implements reception of messages for concurrency purposes.

 There are so many choices though...
 I dont know where to start!